ryansummerlin/http-basics-long-practice/documentation.md

 | furniture   | Furniture      |
 | clothing    | Clothing       |

 * Note: In Chome dev tools, if the "body" of a request exists, it will appear in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/productid
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: form data

 Response components:
-- Status code:
+- Status code: 302 found?
+This confuses me a little - maybe it's the redirect to the product detail page?
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: HTML of the product detail page

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products/productid/edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: HTML of the edit form page

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL: /products/productid
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: the form info

 Response components:
-- Status code:
+- Status code: 302, then 200 on the redirect
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: the HTML for the product detail page

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
+- Method: DELETE
-- URL:
+- URL: /products/productid/delete, then /products on the redirect
 - Headers:
+  - Content-Type: application...urlencoded
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 302, then 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: HTML of the products list page

 ### Submit a new review for a product